a-maumau/ray_tracing_in_one_weekend/README.md

 # Note
 This program runs in parallel, but BVH or other data structures are not implemented.
 So it should be slow.
-The image size and sampling number are set a relatively small number.
+The image size and sampling number are set to a relatively small number.
 If you want to change it, edit the values in the `src/scene.nim`

 # Compile